ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/faq.markdown

 ###How should the servers' time be set in a multi-node cluster?

-The backup task is running on schedule according to the executing server local time.
+The backup task runs on schedule according to the executing server's local time.
 It is recommended that you set all nodes to the same time.
 This way, backup files' time-signatures are consistent even when the backups are created by different nodes.

 ---